 Bike enthusiasts not ready (or lacking sufficient time) to travel the island by bike can still enjoy renting bikes in major cities to explore local attractions.
-This April and June, I'll be leading bike-themed trips to Cuba.
-I also plan to lead more next fall/winter but the dates haven't been set yet.
+After leading four fun-filled bike-themed trips to Cuba in 2017, I'm excited to be planning another group tour to Cuba in 2018.
 In order to combine the convenience and time efficiency of cars and the fun of biking, we'll drive between Havana, Vinales, and the Bay of Pigs, where we will rent bikes and ride to beaches, tobacco plantations, underground rivers, and more.
-More info here on the specific activities and on non-bike trips.
+Check out my December 2018 trip to Cuba for more info!

-For additional fun, we'll go for a ride with my good friend, Felix Guirola, who rides the tallest bike in the world and is currently seeking recognition with the Guinness Book of World Records.
+For additional fun, I take my group trips on a bike ride with my good friend, Felix Guirola, who rides the tallest bike in the world and is currently seeking recognition with the Guinness Book of World Records.
 If you're brave, he'll even let you climb his tallest bike or ride with him on one of his "small" tall bikes.
+He's well-known in Havana so if you find yourself in Old Havana, just ask around for him

 "Many people love to travel but few are actually good at it.
 Cassandra is one of these rare specimens that can pull it together wherever she's at.
 With a sense of adventure and also a keen idea of how to relax, she is capable of maneuvering in many situations.
 Cassandra is also completely bilingual in Spanish and English, which means she can help you achieve a truly unique experience - not just the touristy stuff.
 With her help, I was able to make the most of a week-long escapade to Cuba and I hope to be able to travel with her soon."